skip to content

 • appoint one or more Substitute Decision-Makers to make these decisions on your behalf if you are unable to make them for yourself.

 You may have heard of documents such as Enduring Power of Guardianship, Medical Power of Attorney and Anticipatory Direction.
-If you have completed one or more of these documents in the past they will still be legally effective or you can make an Advance Care Directive to replace them.
-For more information about how to complete an Advance Care Directive, visit www.advancecaredirectives.sa.gov.au.
+If you have completed one of these documents in the past, it will still be legally effective.
+If your circumstances or preferences have changed, you can make an Advance Care Directive to replace your old directive.
+For more information about how to complete an Advance Care Directive, visit www.advancecaredirectives.sa.gov.au or call 1300 366 424.

 A word of warning: your donee may use their power against your interests.
-For example, the donee could sell your house and take the money.
+Your donee may sell your house and take the money.
 If you lose legal capacity, you may not even realise what has happened.
 It is a criminal offence for a donee to misuse a Power of Attorney, but no agency oversees the use of the power to make sure donees are doing their job properly.
 If a donee has acted improperly, the Supreme Court can remove the Power of Attorney or SACAT can appoint an independent administrator.

 Ending an Enduring Power of Attorney